nikolas1301/Homography/README.md

 Automatically creates the black image to fit all the corrected images: zero = zeros(s5(1)+60, s1(2)+s2(2)+s3(2)+s4(2)+s5(2)-o4(1)-o3(1)+o2(1)+o1(1)-300);

-Gets the biggest vertical size: if -o4(2)>-o2(2)
+Gets the biggest vertical size so the image will start from point [1 1]: if -o4(2)>-o2(2)
     sw = -o4(2)+1;
 else